-In general, opioids can cause respiratory depression, or dangerously slowed to stopped breathing.
+In general, opioids can cause respiratory depression, or breathing at a rate that is dangerously slowed to nonexistent.
 Increasing a dose, taking a powerful opioid when a person has no tolerance to opioids, or taking an opioid which may be cut with other, more potent substances can present high risks.

 Many drugs sold on the street are now cut with other substances, including fentanyl-laced heroin.
 For those who do not have a high opioid tolerance, obtaining and taking a powerful opioid such as this drug could lead to fatal overdose.

 If a person does not experience an opioid overdose, opioid withdrawal symptoms can be highly painful and make it difficult to quit use of an opioid without treatment.
 Withdrawal is often what keeps a person using opioids long after they recognize abuse.

 Opioids are some of the most powerful drugs on the market.
 Highly addictive, they pose real threats to health even if abused for only a short time.

 If someone you know is abusing opioids, even a weaker opioid, it is important to seek help right away.
 Abuse of weaker opioids can lead to tolerance.
 After a person becomes tolerant to their opioid’s strength, they may seek stronger opioids, putting themselves at further risk for danger.

 Seeking help for opioid addiction or dependence can aid a person in entering addiction recovery before it’s too late.
 To learn more about rehab programs for opioid abuse and addiction, contact a treatment specialist today.